Warne Shield & Cockburn Cup

 The shield was part of a series and conducted in conjunction with Billy Runs.
 Two wins in succession by the same boat the shield would be retained permanently.

 On this occasion she was sailed by Jack Potts.
-Mr Izard subsequently donated a replacement trophy, the ‘Redwing Shield’; held the wining yacht for one year by the winner of a race.
-Avalanche – Commodore Cooper’s boat- was the first winner of this new shield in a race conducted at Garden Island during the Billy Run in January 1937.
+Mr Izard subsequently donated a replacement trophy, the ‘Redwing Shield’ held by the wining yacht for 12 months.
+Avalanche, Commodore Cooper’s boat was the first winner of this new shield in a race conducted at Garden Island during the Billy Run in January 1937.

 Sadly the Redwing Shield seems to have disappeared over the years.